run-ai/docs/docs/Administrator/integration/kubeflow.md

 See that role bindings starting with `runai-` were created.

-## KubeFlow, Users and Kubernetes Namespaces
+## Kubeflow, Users and Kubernetes Namespaces

 Kubeflow has a multi-user architecture.
-A user has a _KubeFlow profile_ which maps to a Kubernetes Namespace.
+A user has a _Kubeflow profile_ which maps to a Kubernetes Namespace.
 This is similar to the Run:AI concept where a Run:AI Project is mapped to a Kubernetes namespace.

-## KubeFlow Notebooks
+## Kubeflow Notebooks

-When [starting a KubeFlow Notebook](https://www.kubeflow.org/docs/components/notebooks/setup/){target=_blank}, you select a `Kubeflow configuration`.
-A KubeFlow configuration allows you to inject additional settings into the notebook, such as environment variables.
-To use KubeFlow with Run:AI you will use configurations to inject:
+When [starting a Kubeflow Notebook](https://www.kubeflow.org/docs/components/notebooks/setup/){target=_blank}, you select a `Kubeflow configuration`.
+A Kubeflow configuration allows you to inject additional settings into the notebook, such as environment variables.
+To use Kubeflow with Run:AI you will use configurations to inject:

 * The name of the Run:AI project
 * Allocation of a fraction of a GPU, if required